BHFDSC/CCU040_01/code/README.md

 | [CCU040_01-lsoa.template.sql](./data-curation/CCU040_01-lsoa.template.sql)                                                                 | Obtain the LSOA for each patient                                            |
 | [CCU040_01-smoking-status.template.sql](./data-curation/CCU040_01-smoking-status.template.sql)                                             | Obtain the smoking status for each patient                                  |
 | [CCU040_01-townsend.template.sql](./data-curation/CCU040_01-townsend.template.sql)                                                         | Obtain the Townsend index for each patient                                  |

+The actual SNOMED codes are not included, but there are references to the code sets in the phenotypes directory e.g. `/*--diabetes--*/` would be replaced with the list of SNOMED codes for diabetes.
+The culmination of the 3 files:

+- `CCU040_01--01`
+- `CCU040_01--02`
+- `CCU040_01--03`

+is a table:

+- `dars_nic_391419_j3w9t_collab.CCU040_01_Output_Cohort_Table`

+which contains all the data necessary for the analysis on the cohort defined by COVID tests in the GP record.

+The culmination of the 3 files:

+- `CCU040_01--04`
+- `CCU040_01--05`
+- `CCU040_01--06`

+is a table:

+- `dars_nic_391419_j3w9t_collab.CCU040_01_SGSS_Output_Cohort_Table`

+which contains all the data necessary for the analysis on the cohort defined by COVID tests in the SGSS dataset.

 ## Analysis